Find Affordable College Courses

 Blackwood, NJ

-Camden County College did quite well in this year’s ranking of the most popular places for accounting students to get a associate degree.
-It came in at #6 on the list.
-Located in the large suburb of Blackwood, Camden County College is a public college with a medium-sized student population.
+With a ranking of #6, Camden County College did quite well on this year’s most popular schools for accounting students working on their associate degree.
+Located in the large suburb of Blackwood, Camden County College is a public college with a moderately-sized student population.

 Women make up 78% of the accounting majors at the school.

 Raritan Valley Community College ranked #6 on this year’s Most Popular Accounting Associate Degree Schools in New Jersey list.
-Located in the rural area of Branchburg, RVCC is a public school with a medium-sized student population.
+Located in the rural area of Branchburg, RVCC is a public college with a moderately-sized student population.

 About 67% of the students majoring in accounting at the school are women while 33% are male.